 Parents need to know that Percy Jackson: Sea of Monsters is the sequel to Percy Jackson and the Olympians: The Lightning Thief -- both of which are based on Rick Riordan's best-selling fantasy book series.
 Riordan's action- and humor-packed tales are enormously popular with elementary-school readers, but, like its predecessor, this big-screen adaptation does include violence and peril-filled scenes (and a few presumed deaths) that could scare younger kids -- even if they're familiar with the story.
 Unlike the first movie, there aren't any inappropriate references to sexy women or relationships.
 Ultimately, this is a hero's journey in which a main character and his friends save each other and defeat evil.

-What's the story?
+What's the Story?

 PERCY JACKSON: SEA OF MONSTERS picks up a year after the events of the first movie, Percy Jackson and the Olympians: The Lightning Thief, with Percy (Logan Lerman) -- Poseidon's half-human, demigod son -- living in Camp Half Blood with his best friends, fellow demigod Annabeth (Alexandra Daddario) and satyr Grover (Brandon T. Jackson).
 When a Colchis Bull breaches the protective barrier provided by Thalia's Pine Tree (a gods-created tree that grew from the body of a dead young demigod), the tree starts to decay.
 Without the tree, anyone could enter Camp Half Blood and kill the demigods, so Percy, Annabeth, and Grover decide they must embark on a dangerous mission to the Sea of Monsters (the Bermuda Triangle) to find the legendary Golden Fleece, which has magical healing properties.
 But they're not the only ones trying to find the fleece -- the first movie's villain, half-blood Luke (Jake Abel), wants it, too ... to revive the biggest, baddest god of all -- Kronos.

+This quest is a rather epic disappointment unworthy of the Percy Jackson name; skip the adaptation and just read the excellent book.
 Rick Riordan's Percy Jackson series is beloved by both tentative readers and die-hard book addicts, so it's a shame that the movies based on his richly depicted demigod universe aren't nearly as good as his fantasy novels.
 It's not the cast, because Lerman (The Perks of Being a Wallflower) is a terrific young actor -- though at 21 he's too old to play the teenage Percy ever again.
 That's fine, because it's unlikely the franchise will continue after such a lackluster follow-up to the already less-than-amazing first adaptation.

 Families can talk about film adaptations.
 How does Percy Jackson: Sea of Monsters compare to the book it was based on?
 How about with the first movie?
 What changes did you like, and which parts of the book do you wish had made it to the big screen?